chenzlabs/stats-in-vr/README.md

 Which, with just one tiny bug fix, was found to work even on 1.2.0: https://glitch.com/edit/#!/stats-in-vr?path=index.html%3A36%3A53 though it seems the bars may not be working properly and that they perhaps used to. perhaps some more tinkering is in order?

 So, adding my fork here.
 Will pull the updates here soon.
 It's got all the usual boilerplate, now fallen out of date no doubt.
-I just use the 'main.js' file.
+I just use the 'stats-in-vr.js' file and ignore the rest for now, may clean it up later.

+You can access it through jsdelivr's cdn here: https://cdn.jsdelivr.net/gh/kylebakerio/stats-in-vr@0.2.0/stats-in-vr.js

+Note that the build/dist files are NOT up to date with this one file listed above--they wouldn't build because of the ES6 syntax used in my bug fix, and the build tools are just that old.

 ## aframe-stats-in-vr-component